WA Portland OR Zone Forecast

 Including the city of Brooklyn

 Highs in the lower 60s.
-South wind 5 to 10 mph, becoming west
+Southwest wind 5 to 10 mph.
+Chance of

 .SUNDAY NIGHT...Mostly clear.
 Lows in the mid 40s.